-The main responsibilities for the DSL, if not the Headteacher, are:
+The main responsibilities for the DSL (if not the HT/DDSL if the HT is not available) are:

-- To attend and represent the school at child protection meetings and if she is not available, ask the deputy to attend. - To securely and confidentially store child protection files and monitor 'My Concern'. - Share information when needed. - To adhere to and follow procedures outlined in the Local Safeguarding Children's Executive Board Procedures and KCSE (2020) document. - To help identify signs and symptoms of abuse. - Refer suspected cases of abuse to Social Care/Police. - Ensure all staff receive child protection awareness and training. - To raise awareness of child safety issues and safeguarding within the school. - Ensure that the school has an up-to-date Safeguard and child protection policy, which is consistent with the GSCE procedures.
+- To attend and represent the school at child protection meetings and if she is not available, ask the deputy to attend. - To securely and confidentially store child protection files and monitor 'My Concern'. - Share information when needed. - To adhere to and follow procedures outlined in the Local Safeguarding Children's Executive Board Procedures and KCSE (2021) document. - To help identify signs and symptoms of abuse. - Refer suspected cases of abuse to Social Care/Police. - Ensure all staff receive child protection awareness and training. - To raise awareness of child safety issues and safeguarding within the school. - Ensure that the school has an up-to-date Safeguard and child protection policy, which is consistent with the GSCE procedures.
 The policy should be reviewed annually. - To develop good working relationships/links with Social Care and other relevant professionals. - To raise awareness of their role and responsibilities with staff, parents and children. - To meet with staff, if they have concerns and offer support.